-On 10 September, President of Latvia Edgars Rinkēvičs chaired a meeting of the National Security Council (Council) at the Riga Castle.
-The meeting addressed the issue of the Russian military unmanned aerial vehicle that crashed in Gaigalava municipality, Rēzekne district, on 7 September.
+On 10 September, President of Latvia Edgars Rinkēvičs chaired a meeting of the National Security Council at the Riga Castle.
+The meeting addressed the issue of the Russian military-grade unmanned aerial vehicle that crashed in Gaigalava parish, Rēzekne municipality, on 7 September.

-The Council received an interim report on the investigation carried out by the Ministry of Defence and the National Armed Forces (NBS).
+The Council received an interim report on the investigation carried out by the Ministry of Defence and the National Armed Forces.

-It was agreed that the Ministry of Defence and the NBS, in collaboration with the Ministry of the Interior, will update and develop the requisite procedures to more effectively counter the security threats posed by unmanned aerial vehicles.
+The Council agreed that the Ministry of Defence and the National Armed Forces, in collaboration with the Ministry of the Interior, will update and further develop the necessary procedures to more effectively counter the security threats posed by unmanned aerial vehicles.

 The Council agreed to accelerate the further development of the National Armed Forces’ military capabilities and the deployment of additional air defence systems to reinforce the protection of the eastern border.

-The Council agreed that the Latvian delegation will raise at today's North Atlantic Council meeting and in discussions with allies the need to accelerate the implementation of NATO's advanced air defence system and capability rotational presence on NATO's Eastern flank in line with the decisions taken at the NATO summit.
+The Council agreed that at today's North Atlantic Council meeting at NATO Headquarters and in discussions with Allies Latvia will reiterate the need to accelerate the implementation of NATO's air defence system and capability rotational presence on NATO's Eastern flank in line with the decisions taken at the NATO summits.

-Given the widespread use of unmanned aerial vehicles in Russia’s ongoing war against in Ukraine, similar further incidents cannot be ruled out.
+Given Russia’s ongoing war against Ukraine and its widespread use of unmanned aerial vehicles, similar further incidents cannot be ruled out.
 Therefore, the residents of Latvia are asked to remain vigilant and to report to national law enforcement institutions and competent authorities.

 A comprehensive examination of the findings of the investigation into the incident is scheduled to take place at the next Council meeting.